-Policy 4.4.d: Continue traditions and community events
+Policy 4.4.c: Continue traditions and community events

-The community will continue to sponsor and support community events in downTown Jackson that celebrate the character of the region and provide a strong sense of community for local residents.
-Year-round community activities and cultural events will be encouraged to utilize the downTown to foster resident and visitor interaction.
+The community will continue to sponsor and support community events in downtown Jackson that celebrate the character of the region and provide a strong sense of community for local residents.
+Year-round community activities and cultural events will be encouraged to utilize the downtown to foster resident and visitor interaction.

-Policy 4.4.e: Enhance natural features in the built environment
+Policy 4.4.d: Enhance natural features in the built environment